LaTrobeBen/Assignment2/README.md

 # README.md

-IMPORTANT: Once you've cloned this to your forked repository, ensure that you continuously update this document as you complete each task to demonstrate your ongoing progress.
+Assignment2: This is Option A

-Please include your shared repository link here: Ben's shared repository: https://github.com/LaTrobeBen/Assignment2.git
+Github Repo: Ben's shared repository: https://github.com/LaTrobeBen/Assignment2.git

 Make sure for **your case it is in Private**